alexirpan/alexirpan.github.io/_posts/2017-06-27-hyperparam-spectral.markdown

     f_{S_1}(x) = x_i \prod_{j \in S_1 - \{i\}} x_j
 $$

-Take the expectation over $$x$$, and factor it into the condition expectation on $$x_i$$.
+Take the expectation over $$x$$, and factor it into the conditional expectation on $$x_i$$.

 $$